AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 1. Log in with your Adobe credentials.
 1. In the **Quick access** section, click **Campaign**.
     ![](assets/connect.png)

 1. In the next page, click the **Launch** button of your Campaign instance.
+    You are now connected to Campaign.
+Learn how to start using the user interface in [this page](user-interface.md).

 <!--
 -> experience cloud home: "Campaign" -> home campaign v8